An iOS Push Certificate is required for notification delivery to all iOS apps.

 Select Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...

-Select your Identifier in your Apple Developer Account under Certificates, IDs & Profiles > Identifiers
+Select Identifiers in your Apple Developer Account under Certificates, IDs & Profiles > Identifiers

-Scroll down to the bottom and enable Push Notifications, but do not click Edit.
+Find and select your Identifier to enable Push Notifications, but do not click Edit.

 Next, go to Certificates and create a new certificate by clicking the blue + (plus) button.